Solly McLeod: Early and personal life

-The son of musicians Aimée Leonard and Rory McLeod, Solly grew up in Orkney before moving to London at age 10 when his parents split up.
+The son of musicians Aimée Leonard and Rory McLeod, Solly grew up in Orkney before moving to London aged ten, when his parents split up.
 He attended the Unseen drama school in London.

 Career

 From April 2021 onwards, McLeod filmed four projects back-to-back with only one day to rest between each.
 He was in the Sky television series The Rising and HBO's House of the Dragon before spending three months playing the eponymous hero in Tom Jones and then filming the independent survival thriller Jericho Ridge in Kosovo.

 In Tom Jones, McLeod stars alongside Sophie Wilde and Hannah Waddingham.
 McLeod had previously had a role in Outlander.

 He appeared in the Viggo Mortensen Western film The Dead Don't Hurt.
 He has been cast in an upcoming project entitled Beach Boys.
 In December 2021, McLeod portrayed a World War 1 soldier in the music video for Minute Taker's song "Lead You Home".

 In 2025, McLeod could be seen playing the troubled neighbour Jan opposite Martin Compston in Amazon Prime Video psychological thriller series Fear.
 That year, he was cast in the For All Mankind spin-off series Star City and the films Practical Magic 2 and Anxious People, alongside Angelina Jolie and Aimee Lou Wood.